rstudio/connectwidgets/README.md

 ## UI Components

-### rsctable - Table component for listing content

-Once you have fetched (and filtered, arranged, etc) the content, you can display the content in a rich table format using the provided `rsctable` function.
+Once you have fetched (and filtered, arranged, etc) the content, you can display the content using one or more of the presentation components: Table, Grid, and Card.

+### Table view component - `rsctable`

+A rich table format is provided through the `rsctable` function.
 This renders a [reactable](https://glin.github.io/reactable/) table that includes sorting and pagination.

 ``` r